Financial Aid Verification Process

 What is verification?

-A student’s application for federal financial aid may be selected for review in the Quality Assurance Verification process and/or the Federal Verification process.
+A student’s application for federal financial aid may be selected for review in the Federal Verification process.
 Verification is a process used to verify certain information on the FAFSA to ensure its accuracy.

 Why is your file being verified?

 While there are several reasons why a student may be selected for verification some leading causes are:

 - The submitted FAFSA application has incomplete data.